Myrna Melgar

 Public safety

 Melgar opposed recalling former DA Chesa Boudin.
 And like Boudin, she has opposed cracking down on fentanyl dealing and open-air drug abuse on the city's streets.
-Sharing her perspective, she told the SF Chronicle that she doesn't view drug tourism as a concern: "People have come to San Francisco to do drugs always.
+Sharing her perspective, she told the SF Chronicle in 2023 that she doesn't view drug tourism as a concern: "People have come to San Francisco to do drugs always.
 This is not new."
 She expressed concern with overdose deaths, but also worried that enforcing drug laws is "criminalizing people."

 Melgar has been particularly focused on protecting drug dealers who enter the country illegally.
 As the Chronicle reported in extensive detail, many dealers are undocumented immigrants from Honduras who come here specifically to sell drugs on our streets.
 They can't be deported because San Francisco is a sanctuary city (i.e., the city doesn't cooperate with federal immigration authorities).
 And they exploit a California law that allows defendants to claim they were "trafficked": dealers have repeatedly escaped conviction by arguing that they were under the control of coyotes or cartels, so they shouldn't be held responsible for their actions.
 Supervisor Dorsey proposed addressing this by creating an exception to the city's sanctuary laws that would allow fentanyl dealers to be deported.
 Melgar voted against the proposal, which she compared to Nazi Germany and called "totally counter to our San Francisco values."
 She then led a protest against the proposal on the steps of City Hall.